Stacey Travers

 Anastasia "Stacey" Travers is an American politician, scientist, and U.S. Army veteran.
 She is a Democratic member of the Arizona House of Representatives elected to represent District 12 in 2022.

-Life
+Personal life

 Travers was born in Athens to a U.S. military father and a Greek mother.
 She served in the U.S. Army as a Russian Intelligence Interceptor.
 She completed a B.S. in geosciences from the University of Arizona.
 She conducted postgraduate studies at the University of Oxford.
 She worked with disabled veterans and the unsheltered in the United Kingdom.
 When she returned to the United States, she worked in West Los Angeles and was a legislative liaison in Sacramento, California.
 Travers worked for AMVETS and advocated for veteran women's issues, the homeless, and disabled.
 She also advocated for the Pacific branch of the National Home for Disabled Veteran Soldiers.

-Travers was elected to the Arizona House of Representatives in 2022.
-She serves on the military affairs and public safety and the natural resources energy and water committees.
+Travers has two children.